 stainless steel floor for hygiene

 Whoa, fair suck of the sauce bottle; where was my bike pod.
-In the early seventies I studied Library Science at the State College of Victoria, Melbourne.
+In the early seventies, I studied Library Science at the State College of Victoria, Melbourne.
 I remember my first lecture class.
 It was a warm summer February morning.
-I left the house we were sharing in McIIwraith Street anticipating a leisurely ten minute yellow bike ride down Lygon Street.
+I left the house we were sharing in McIIwraith Street anticipating a leisurely ten-minute yellow bike ride down Lygon Street.
 I soon realized that I was going to be late for my first class.
 I pushed and pushed down on the pedals.
-My tee shirt became damper and wetter with perspiration; and my wettish shoulder length hair grew more hopelessly matted.
+My tee-shirt became damper and wetter with perspiration; my wettish shoulder-length hair grew more hopelessly matted.
 The doors to the lecture hall were closed.
-I opened the door and forty five women’s, and three male, heads turned and watched.
+I opened the door and forty-five women’s, and three male, heads turned and watched.
 The only empty seats were in the front two rows.

-In the good old days my bike riding was a risky business.
-I didn’t wear a helmet or ride on three foot wide homogenized bike paths; and I didn’t carry water in a hydration pack, practice cycling citizenship, or worry about hygiene for cyclists.
-When I think back I admire my naive innocence; instinctively working at risk compensation.
+In the good old days, my bike riding was a risky business.
+I didn’t wear a helmet or ride on three-foot-wide homogenized bike paths; and I didn’t carry water in a hydration pack, practice cycling citizenship, or worry about hygiene for cyclists.
+When I think back I admire my naive innocence; instinctively working at-risk compensation.
 Adjusting where and how I biked in response to what I perceived as a level of risk.
 And maybe that was just part of growing older and wiser; taking on risks, and riding the journey of life with no regrets.
-To prepare our present day youngster to become risk managers and risk takers I think it’s time to start unwrapping the bubble-wrap.
+To prepare our present-day youngsters to become risk managers and risk-takers I think it’s time to start unwrapping the bubble wrap.
 We need to bring back yesterdays playgrounds and the distraction of; Drop the Handkerchief aka Duck Duck Goose, British Bulldog aka Red Rover, Brandy aka Dodge Ball, Cops and Robbers aka Cowboys and Indians, and Tiggy aka Tag.